 In 2022 our disadvantaged students made excellent progress.
-The preliminary data released shows a P8 score of +0.42VA for our Disadvantaged boys.
+The data released presented a P8 score of +0.42VA for our Disadvantaged boys.
+In 2023 a small cohort with significant barriers still exceeded Boys FSM6 progress.

-This is inline with the progress made by disadvantaged students over our 3 year trend prior to Covid of +0.41 and far in excess of Local Authority all student score of +0.15VA or the National ALL students Disadvantaged of -0.55VA and worse estimated level for Boys only disadvantaged.
+This is in line with the progress made by disadvantaged students over our 3 year trend prior to Covid of +0.25 and far in excess of Local Authority all student score of +0.15VA or the National ALL students Disadvantaged of -0.55VA and worse estimated level for Boys only disadvantaged (2022)